 c.
-Diverse Learner Progress
+Diverse Learner Progress Growth of Students who Participate in Alternate Assessments 2

-- Definition: The district will report school-level data for student growth as measured by state standardized measures - Dynamic Learning Map Alternative Assessment (DLM-AA) data that is disaggregated by subgroups for Diverse Learners with the most significant cognitive disabilities. - ii.
+- i.
+Definition: The district will report school-level data for year over year student growth as measured by state standardized measures Dynamic Learning Map Alternative Assessment (DLM-AA) data that is disaggregated by subgroups for Diverse Learners with the most significant cognitive disabilities. the alternate assessment for students who are in programs with a significantly modified curriculum.
+This data will be available for all students with disabilities who participate in alternate assessment, typically students with the most significant cognitive disabilities. - ii.
 Interpretation and Use: This measure is not intended to measure school quality.
-It is intended to share the progress of students requiring significantly modified curriculum who are administered this assessment.
-Research shows that students with disabilities when provided with a comprehensive and individualized education plan see greater success in their post secondary endeavors inclusive of life skills. - iii.
-Standard: The district will report progress data results for students who receive significantly modified curriculum and are administered the required standardized assessments. - d.
-English Learner Progress to Proficiency
+It is intended to share the progress of students requiring significantly modified curriculum who are administered this alternate assessment.
+Research shows that students with disabilities, when provided with a comprehensive and individualized education plan, see greater success in their post secondary endeavors inclusive of life skills. - iii.
+Standard: The district will report progress data results for students who receive significantly modified curriculum and are administered the required standardized alternate assessments. - d.
+English Learner Progress to Proficiency 2 - i.

-- i.
 Definition: The district will report school-level data on the percentage of English Learners (ELs) making adequate annual progress on English proficiency.
 "Adequate" is defined as the amount of growth needed on the ACCESS for ELLs from one year to the next to ensure ELs achieve English proficiency within five years of being identified as an English Learner. - ii.
 Interpretation and Use: Research shows that EL students who don't attain English proficiency within five years of being identified as ELs have a greatly reduced chance of ever doing so.
-This measure is not a direct measure of school quality, but does indicate where students are making progress towards English proficiency and identifies schools where additional support for English language instruction may be needed. - iii.
+This measure is not a direct measure of school e.
+On-Track 2

+- quality, but does indicate where students are making progress towards English proficiency and identifies schools where additional support for English language instruction may be needed. - iii.
 Standard: The district will report school-level proficiency data along with district and state averages (where available and comparable) for context.